 The Results of a DUI Conviction in California

-As we mentioned, DUI charges are treated very seriously in California.
+As we mentioned, DUI charges are treated seriously in California.
 You may face numerous penalties for a conviction, including:

 - Jail time